lgiordani/postage/README.md

 Fingerprint
 -----------

-When componentized system become large you need a good way to identify your components, so a simple `Fingerprint` object is provided to encompass useful values, which are: **name** (the name of the component or executable), **type** (a rough plain categorization of the component), **pid** (the OS pid of the component executable), **host** (the host the component is running on), **user** (the OS user running the component executable), **vhost** (the RabbitMQ virtual host the component is running on).
+When componentized system become large you need a good way to identify your components, so a simple `Fingerprint` object is provided to encompass useful values, which are:

+    * `name`: the name of the component or executable
+    * `type`: a rough plain categorization of the component
+    * `pid`: the OS pid of the component executable
+    * `host`: the host the component is running on
+    * `user`: the OS user running the component executable
+    * `vhost`: the RabbitMQ virtual host the component is running on

 This object is mainly used to simplify the management of all those values, and to allow writing compact code.
 Since Postage messages are dictionaries (see below) the object provides a `as_dict()` method to return its dictionary form, along with a `as_tuple()` method to provide the tuple form.

-You can use any class to encompass the values you need to identify your components: Postage ALWAYS uses the dictionary form of fingerprints, so you shall be sure to be able to give a meaningful dictionary representation of your class of choice.
+You can use any class to encompass the values you need to identify your components: Postage ALWAYS uses the dictionary form of fingerprints, so you need a way to give a meaningful dictionary representation of your class of choice.

 Obviously to uniquely identify a component on a network you need just host and pid values, but a more complete set of values can greatly simplify management.